How I 3x'd Conversion Rates for a $XX Million AI Devtool Startup in One Week

 "On the average, five times as many people read the headline as read the body copy.
 When you have written your headline, you have spent eighty cents out of your dollar." - David Ogilvy

 The takeaway isn't "oh yeah I'll pay more attention to headlines".
 The takeaway is that 80% of time while marketing should be spent on the headline.
-Changes to the rest of the materia; can't bring in 5x more users but a better headline can.
-And that's a blessing because it takes less time.
+Changes to the rest of the material can't bring in 5x more users but a better headline can.
+And that's a blessing because it takes less time to change a few words.

 So what was actually wrong?

-The issue was clear the first time I saw Pieces' website.
+The issue was clear the first time I saw the AI devtool startup's website.
 The headline was too complex for the average busy person, and the hero section image was one of those vague images typical of SaaS which transmit no information.

 Remember - half of Americans read below 7th grade level.
-Even if your users are hyper-educated, why make it harder for them to understand your thing?
+Even if our users are hyper-educated, why make it harder for them to understand the product?

 The Results